Abish (Book of Mormon): Other metaphors

 The Encyclopedia of Mormonism suggests reading Abish as an archetypal "godly servant".

-Camille S. Williams offers a reading of the overall narrative in which Ammon is a metaphor for the Book of Mormon, and the Lamanite queen and Abish symbolize responsive readers.
+Camille S. Williams reads Ammon as a metaphor for the Book of Mormon with the Lamanite queen and Abish symbolizing responsive readers.
 In this analogy, some critical reactions to the Book of Mormon reject it as if it is a "monster" that needs to be "slain" in a manner that resembles the hostile Lamanite response to seeing Ammon and the royal household in a trance.
 According to Williams, a perceptive reader behaves like Abish or the queen, willing to receive the Book of Mormon in the way Abish and the queen receive Ammon.

 Cultural reception

 Although Abish is directly named only once in the Book of Mormon and only appears in a handful of verses, literary scholar Kylie Nielson Turley argues Abish nevertheless leaves a strong impression on readers because her response to the situation she finds herself in is so active, because she is a woman (in a book where women appear infrequently), and because the Book of Mormon narrative takes place, if only for a few verses, effectively from her perspective, inviting empathy from the book's audience.
-Howard W. Hunter, a president of the Church of Jesus Christ of Latter-day Saints (LDS Church; the largest denomination of the Latter Day Saint movement) described Abish in a speech as one who made meaningful contributions in the world: "Abish, servant to the Lamanite queen… made contributions unacknowledged by the eyes of man but not unseen by the eyes of God".
+Howard W. Hunter, a president of the Church of Jesus Christ of Latter-day Saints (LDS Church; the largest denomination of the Latter Day Saint movement) described Abish in a speech as one who made meaningful contributions in the world: "Abish, servant to the Lamanite queen... made contributions unacknowledged by the eyes of man but not unseen by the eyes of God".

 Novelist Mette Ivie Harrison's 2019 The Book of Abish uses the negative space in Abish's story as room to work in and a place to jump off from, and she crafts a 190-page narrative starring Abish as the youngest daughter of a large family that experiences reversals of fortune similar to Frances Hodgson Burnett's A Little Princess (1905).
 Harrison's Abish is a "woman of destiny", reviewer Luisa Perkins writes, and comparable to the biblical Queen Esther.

 A thesis written in 2001 reports finding two poems written about Abish, by Donnell Hunter and Mildred Hunt respectively, as well as four paintings: Abish and the Queen by Sherrie H. Thomas; Women of Exceeding Faith: The Queen and Abish by Ann Croft; Lamoni's Queen by Blanche P. Wilson; and Because of Thy Exceeding Faith by Sherilynn Boyer Doty.
 The last of these portrays all four of the narrative's principal figures: Abish, Ammon, Lamoni, and the Lamanite queen.
-The Book of Mormon Art Catalog has since catalogued several additional artworks depicting Abish.
+The Book of Mormon Art Catalog has catalogued several artworks depicting Abish.

 Starting in 2019, the LDS Church released a series of video depictions of Book of Mormon narratives.
 Amber Weiss plays Abish, and Weiss describes Abish as being someone who teaches women that "we are powerful, and we have the ability to do big things".